Christopheraburns/carND-L2/writeup_template.md

 I then used the OpenCV Library to:
 * Convert the image to Grayscale (cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)
+	I did this to:
+		 * Reduce the image to a single color channel for performance reasons
+		 * A single color channel would make for easier contrast/brightness changes

 * Equalize the image histogram (cv2.equalizeHist(image))
+	I did this to:
+		 * Some images were very dark and the contrast had to be increased or reduced to pull out the sign from the background

 I then uses the Numpy library to:
 * reshape each image (np.array) to 32,32,1
+		 * Something in the cv2.COLOR_BGR2GRAY function was not changing the shape of the data to 32,32,1.
+This step forced a reshaping of the data to 32, 32, 1
 * Normalize each image
+		 * Once the images where equalized to highlight the contrast, some images had too much contrast.
+The normalization step helped to soften the images with too much contrast that may confuse the CNN

 Finally, I output the following data
 * The standard deviation after normalization (usually consistent to within 5 thousandths)